junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 >
 > They fight, Dean is a strong demon, Cas is a bit hold back, doesn't want to hurt the Righteous Man, Dean wins.
 Dean forces Cas lie down on the operation table, straps him, lobotomizes him.
 Cas forgets why he's down here, where they are, that he's an angel and he's coming to save Dean, now Cas thinks he's the same as Dean, so he hangs around in the room, wants to be his assistant.

 They hear some disturbance outside the door, when Dean is halfway working on the tenth operation of the day -- or maybe the hundred and tenth, he doesn't really know the difference.
 He's enjoying it way too much to keep a close count.

-The moves are getting familiar, but there is always something slightly different that makes every single one fresh and intriguing.
-Alastair would make some comment after he's done with every one of them, helping him improve.
+His moves are getting familiar, but there is always something slightly different that makes every single one fresh and intriguing.
+Alastair would make some comment after he's done with every one of them, helping him to improve.
+And Dean would watch most attentively whenever his master gives him a demonstration.
+They enjoy the patient's crying and screaming as much as they watch the blood pouring out of their brain.
+But the joy is disturbed.

-They hear vague sounds of bodies crashing onto the wall, and the crying is more high-pitched.
+They hear vague sounds of bodies crashing onto the wall, and the crying is getting more and more high-pitched, getting closer to their chamber.

 Dean changes a look with Alastair, slowing down his move in hand.

 Alastair gives him a gesture, telling him to stay and keep going, "You okay with finishing this one up without me here?"

-"Yes," Dean shifts his eyes back to the opened skull, eying the structure that his blade should aim next, but half of his attention is still distracted by the unusual noise outside the door.
+"Yes."
+Dean shifts his eyes back to the opened skull, eying the structure that his blade should aim next, but half of his attention is still distracted by the unusual noise outside the door.
 He hesitates.

 A nurse barges in -- which has never happened before, either.
 Dean knows Alastair has given them explicit rules of not disturbing them unless they're called.
 The nurse blinks rapidly, his black eyes showing nothing but panic.
 "They're here.
 They --" he can't seem to form a coherent sentence, or make it any clearer about what he's talking about than merely a "they".

 Dean wonders what could possibly scare them like this.
 This is merely a hospital with operations and surgeries.
 There's no one other than doctors, nurses, and patients that can't move away from the operation beds.
-Perhaps a patient outbreak?
+Perhaps a few patients get loose and try to escape?
+But surely the hospital personnel should be capable of handling this.

 Alastair shoves the nurse outside the door and steps to the threshold, glancing left and right.
 The screams and sounds of fighting are louder now, and they sound like moving quickly, getting closer, in their direction.

 "Just an outbreak, nothing to worry about," Alastair speaks over his shoulder.
 "I'll get it settled in two minutes, you stay here."

-"Yes, Master."
-Dean answers, turning his attention back at the patient.
+"Yes, Master," Dean answers, turning his attention back to the patient.
 The door clicks shut after Alastair leaves.

 <br>

 His master doesn't come back in two minutes.

-Dean finishes up the patient on the operation table, carefully cutting out all the brain tissues like he's taught while ensuring the subject is still wide awake and can feel everything.
+Dean finishes up with the patient on the operation table, carefully cutting out all the brain tissues like he's taught while ensuring the subject is still wide awake and able to feel everything.
 This one screams louder and longer than the last one.
 He's getting better at the skills.
 Dean grins slightly at himself, feeling good.
-His master praised him being a better artist every day.
+His master praised him for being a better artist every day.
 He wants nothing more than making him proud.

 The patient continues the crying for a lingering minute, but eventually the voice wanes down again.

-Dean wipes his knife on its skin with some grudge for not making this moment last longer -- he doesn't notice if it's a he or her; they are just patients, nameless, genderless, faceless; they're just all nothing more than subjects that make sounds and feel pain.
+Dean wipes his knife on its skin with some grudge for not making this moment last longer -- he doesn't notice if it's a him or her; they are just patients, nameless, genderless, faceless; they're just all nothing more than subjects that make sounds and feel pain.
 His master also gave order that he should perfect his skills so that these subjects could feel as much pain as they possibly could, and that's the way to become the best brain surgeon that he's meant to be, so that is exactly what Dean is doing -- practicing day in and day out for the past ten years, trying his best to enjoy every moment of it.
 He doesn't think about anything else; he doesn't think there is anything else worth thinking about.

 Alastair still isn't coming back after he finishes the cleaning.
 And no nurse comes in even if he tries calling out a "Next" like his master used to do.

 Dean is just wondering if he should get outside to check out what's happening, or maybe giving his master a hand if those patients are getting too naughty, when his operation door is crashed open again.
 A young man stumbles in, looking feeble and lost.

 Dean narrows his eyes.
-The young man has cuts and blood stains on his face and arms; his torn white shirt and trench coat is different from the nurses' coats, which means he can't be a nurse that he's never seen before, which can only mean he's one of those outbreaking patients who happens to run into his chamber.
+The young man has cuts and blood stains on his face and arms; his torn white shirt and trench coat is different from the nurses' coats, which means he can't be a nurse that he's never seen before, which can only mean he's one of those outbreaking patients who happens to run into his chamber to escape the punishments.
 Dean needs to eliminate the danger for the hospital.

 He grabs his largest operation knife on the table and steps toward the man.

 The young man blinks rapidly after he comes into the room, staring at Dean like his eyes can't focus on him for a second -- or maybe focusing too hard on something he can't see that distracts him.
 His eyes are different from all the nurses and his master or himself, too, Dean notices.
 He has different pupils, not black like them, but blue.
-It only makes him more sure that he's just one of the escaping patients.
+It only makes him more certain that he's just one of the escaping patients.

-"You shouldn't run around like that," Dean tells him, almost sweetly, approaching carefully.
-He doesn't want him get away and run around again.
+"You shouldn't run around like that," Dean tells him, sweetly, approaching carefully.
+He doesn't want him to get away or run around again.

 "I'm looking for you," the young man answers.
 His blinking slows down, and now changes to a staring with full attention.
 "After all this time, we finally reach you, Dean Winchester.
 You have to leave with me."